juandrepanther/TS-Game/README.md

 - npm install gh-pages --save

+- npm run deploy (for publishing in Github Pages, but need to wait some time for updates come into force)

 Additional Actions:

 - "manually created in root directory .prettierrc.json file with configuration for Prettier Extension"